FatiBuuloloo/Prediksi-Saham-Perbankan-dengan-Seleksi-Fitur-dan-Hyperparameter_Skripsi/README.md

 2. Data Preparation

-a.
-Perform dimensionality reduction by removing highly correlated variables to avoid redundancy.
+- Perform dimensionality reduction by removing highly correlated variables to avoid redundancy.
-b.
-Handle missing values.
+- Handle missing values.
-c.
-Align the size and structure of all variables to ensure consistent processing.
+- Align the size and structure of all variables to ensure consistent processing.

 3. Data Normalization